Society for the Diffusion of Useful Knowledge: Related societies

-An American group of the same name was founded as part of the Lyceum movement in the United States in 1829.
-Its Boston branch sponsored lectures by such speakers as Ralph Waldo Emerson and was active from 1829 to 1947.
-In 1838 and 1839, an American Society for the Diffusion of Useful Knowledge published a fifty-volume set of books called The American School Library.
+An independent Boston Society for the Diffusion of Useful Knowledge was founded as part of the Lyceum movement in the United States in 1829.
+It sponsored lectures by such speakers as Ralph Waldo Emerson and was active from 1829 to 1947.
+Later, an independent American Society for the Diffusion of Useful Knowledge was founded, which published a fifty-volume set of books called The American School Library.
 Henry David Thoreau cites the Society in his essay "Walking" in which he jestingly proposes a Society for the Diffusion of Useful Ignorance.

+Collections

+The archives of the Society are held by University College London, having been deposited by the Society after it closed in 1848.
+The archive spans 200 volumes and 121 boxes.
+It includes minutes, financial records, unpublished manuscripts, and correspondence.

+University College London also holds the papers of the Society's founder, Henry Brougham.
+The papers consist primarily of Brougham's incoming correspondence, totalling around 50,000 items, and material relating to his legal and political career.